TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 - Placing adjudication core and tab team members close to the tab room
 - Keeping all debates in a division in one location

-Constraints apply to **venue constraint categories**, not individual venues.
+Constraints apply to **venue categories**, not individual venues.
 That is, you specify that (say) a team should be given a venue from a particular *list* of venues.
-Of course, it's permissible for a venue constraint category to have only one venue in it.
+Of course, it's permissible for a venue category to have only one venue in it.

 The algorithm used to satisfy venue constraints is not guaranteed to be optimal.